 While Mark has practiced law in Ohio for more than two decades, he previously worked and practiced in both Washington, D.C. and his native state of Pennsylvania.

-Mark and his wife Lori are the proud parents of two children.
+Mark is the author of the book “A Wordsmith’s Work,” which has been favorably reviewed by the Ohio State Bar Association and others.
+He and his wife Lori are the proud parents of two children.

 Baldwin’s Ohio Administrative Law Handbook, Public Records and Open Meetings Chapter, Annual edition 2003-present Ohio Attorney General’s Guide to Public Records and Open Meetings law, 1995-2002 Mark has authored guest editorials on legal topics in many national publications, including: